cenit-io/eCapi/docs/overview.md

-# OMNA Commerce API
+# CenitIO eCommerce API

-The **OMNA Commerce API** is simple connector API to integrate eCommerce sale channels, such as marketplaces and eCommerce platforms.
+The **CenitIO eCommerce API** is simple connector API to integrate eCommerce sale channels, such as marketplaces and eCommerce platforms.

 An easy way to consolidate orders, synchronize inventory and listing product information to commerce solutions.